julia-actions/cache/README.md

 This action automatically deletes old caches that match the first 4 fields of the above key:
 - The `cache-name` input
-- All variables in the `matrix`
+- All variables in the `matrix` (unless disabled via `include-matrix: 'false'`)
 - The `runner.os` (may be in the matrix too, but included for safety)

 Which means your caches files will not grow needlessly.
 Github also deletes cache files after [90 days which can be increased in private repos to up to 400 days](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization)

-To disable deletion set input `delete-old-caches` to `false`.
+To disable deletion set input `delete-old-caches: 'false'`.

 ### Cache Garbage Collection

 Caches are restored and re-saved after every run, retaining the state of the depot throughout runs.
 Their size will be regulated like a local depot automatically by the automatic `Pkg.gc()` functionality that clears out old content, which is made possible because the `/log` contents are cached.

 ## Third Party Notice